Goldenrod, Solidago virgaurea hero image

 Magical properties of Solidago virgaurea

-Goldenrod is a strong plant that grows up to a height of about 1m20.
-The rhizome is small underneath a lateral leaf rosette with the stem next to it.
-The stem is usually glabrous, sometimes slightly hairy and little branched, except where the inflorescence can be seen.
+Goldenrod is a strong plant that grows to a height of about 1.2 m.
+The rhizome is small with a lateral leaf rosette on top with the stem next to it.
+The stem is usually glabrous, sometimes slightly hairy and little branched, except where the inflorescence can be observed.

-The shape of the leaves varies, depending on their location along the stem.
-The lower leaves have the longest stalks and are ovate, while the upper leaves are rather lanceolate with no or very small stalk.
-The lower leaves have a sharper serrated edge than the upper ones.
+The shape of the leaves varies according to where they are along the stem.
+The lower leaves have the longest stalks and are ovate, while the upper leaves are lanceolate with no or a small stalk.
+The lower leaves have a sharper serrated margin than the upper ones.

-Goldenrod blooms in panicle-shaped racemes.
+Goldenrod flowers in panicle-shaped racemes.
 The ray florets are a sunny yellow.
-After flowering, white-haired cylindrical brown achenes with 12 ribs are formed.
+After flowering, white-haired cylindrical brown achenes with twelve ribs are formed.

-Incidentally, the invasive canadensis grows up to a meter or 2.
-The roots of this goldenrod species are larger and reach much deeper.
+Incidentally, the invasive canadensis does grow to a metre or two.
+The roots of this goldenrod species are larger and reach deeper.
 The inflorescence of this plant is also clearly different.
-The long panicles have a multitude of much smaller flowers turned to one side.
+The long panicles have a multitude of much smaller, lateral-facing flowers.
 It is therefore not difficult to tell these two plants apart.

 Interesting facts

-European goldenrod is a protected plant in my neck of the woods.
-Reason not to just pick her when you come across her.
-Because it is the virgaurea that I know from home, I have nevertheless chosen to devote this monograph to her and not to one of her congeners, such as the canadensis and the gigantea.
-However, all are equally useful for medicinal and magical purposes mentioned in this monograph.
+In the Netherlands, European goldenrod is a protected plant, which is reason to leave this plant be.
+Because it is the virgaurea that I myself know from home, I have nevertheless chosen to devote this monograph to her and not to one of her congeners, such as the canadensis and the gigantea.
+However, both are equally useful for the medicinal and magical purposes mentioned in this monograph.

 You can use goldenrod leaves to dye fabrics.
-Depending on the method, you get a golden yellow to greenish yellow color.
+Depending on the method, you get a golden yellow to greenish yellow colour.

 It's not allowed to copy content of this website